SystemFw/blog/content/staging/paxos-failures.md

 If the writer receives `locked` replies from all the storage servers it contacted, it proceeds to Phase 2.
-If not, it sends `unlock` to the storage servers it contacted, and retries Phase 1.
-Eventually one writer will succeed locking a majority of storage servers, and advance to Phase 2.
+If not, it sends `unlock` to the storage servers it locked, and retries Phase 1.
+Eventually one writer will succeed locking a majority of storage servers, and advance to Phase 2, which is the actual write: the writer that holds the lock sends the value it wants to write to the storage servers it locked.

 Phase 2 is the actual write: the writer that holds the lock sends the value to the storage servers it locked.
 The storage servers persist the value unless they already have one, reset their lock status, and then return success.
 If the writer receives success responses from all the storage servers it sent its write to, then the WOR write succeeds.
+TODO: remove this as it gets too much into write repair

 ### Lock Stealing